Obesity is a widespread health issue that affects millions of people globally, with its consequences reaching far beyond just excess weight.

 Obesity not only increases LDL cholesterol but also raises the levels of very low-density lipoproteins (VLDL), which are rich in triglycerides.
 This leads to a combination of high cholesterol and high triglycerides—one of the worst-case scenarios for heart health.

-According to the World Health Organization (WHO), individuals who are obese have a significantly higher chance of developing hypercholesterolemia (high cholesterol), which further increases the risk of heart disease.
+According to the World Health Organization (WHO), individuals who are obese have a significantly higher chance of developing hypercholesterolemia (high cholesterol), which further increases the risk of heart disease as it leads to cardiac overload.

 The WHO also emphasizes that managing body weight is critical to reducing the risk of cholesterol-related complications.